 The History of Lissa Explains it All

 Hi!
 That's me over there, Lissa.
 Well, that was me at the age of 11.
 I was just 11 years old and in 6th grade when I started Lissa Explains it All.
-I'm 21 now, and a junior in college.
+I'm 29 now, and still a junior in college.

 I had no intentions of making an HTML help site when I began making my first page, I guess it just kinda happened.
 You see, I really desperately wanted to make a personal Web site.
 After months of begging and pleading and begging some more, my parents finally gave in and told me I could make a site.
 My first site was an eyesore.
 It was full of animated gifs, huge image file sizes that took months to download, and MUSIC of all things.
 All of the image files had the .art extension because I was using AOL, and only AOL users could see my images.
 It was a mess.
 I kept forgetting the HTML codes to change things on my site, so I started jotting down basic codes on a private section of my site that no one could see.
 I wrote things like "how do I change the font on my site, how do I add images..." until I got quite a list of instructions.
 I taught myself mainly by viewing the document source of many, many other Web sites.
 I was fairly persistent, so I learned a lot very quickly.
 People started noticing my little personal page, and the questions started coming.
 How did you do that on your site?
 Can you show me how to change my text?
 I decided, rather than try to answer all the questions, I would just send them that private URL with all my notes to myself.
 I got more and more requests for the URL, until I decided I should just make the URL public.
 I had so many visitors, I decided my little site needed a title.
 I called it "Lissa's HTML Help and Web Page Resources for Kids."
 I published the site first on AOL, and when I ran out of space I published it on Geocities.
 I borrowed graphics from a graphics site because I didn't know how to make my own very well yet.
 This is what it looked like.
 I had that orangey (is that a word?) yellow color that I still have to this day!